 Underline Bold Italics: _***phrase***_

-Also, if you have no desire to use Markdown but want to use Markdown symbols in your text, place a backslash at the start of the phrase.
-That way, you can use asterisks and other Markdown symbols.
+Also, if you have no desire to use Markdown effects but want to use symbols in your text, place a backslash at the start of the phrase.
+This way, you can use asterisks and other Markdown symbols without adding effects.
 However, this backslash feature doesn’t work in messages that have edits or underscores.

 For whatever reason you may have, you can forbid spoiler tags in your Discord server if you so choose.